-Gaylon holds a Bachelor of Business Administration in Economics from Southwestern University, a Master in Public Affairs from the University of Texas at Austin, and a Master of Arts in Literature from Georgia State University.
+Gaylon became a member of the Texas Gamma Chapter of Phi Delta Theta at Southwestern University, where he earned a Bachelors of Business Administration in Economics.
+He also has a Masters in Public Affairs from the University of Texas at Austin, and a Master of Arts in Literature from Georgia State University.

 Gaylon lives with his husband Rick in Lemoyne, Pennsylvania.